This course is open for applications.

 If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry into this or other related degree courses.

-If you have an HNC in Electrical and Electronic Engineering with all Merits in the final year, you would normally join the second year of the part-time course.
+If you have an HNC in Electrical and Electronic Engineering with all Merits in the final year, you will normally join the second year of the part-time course.

 In your application form, please list all the HNC, HND and Foundation Degree units that you have or are taking.